BelledonneCommunications/linphone-sdk/README.md

 ### iOS

+Requirement: Xcode 10 or earlier (Xcode 11 is not supported yet).

 Cmake has limited swift support: only Ninja and Xcode generators can handle swift.
 Until cmake has full swift support, you need to specify configuration step by specifying one of the two backends: